 Steven holds a B.A. in Physics and English from Dartmouth College and a Master’s of Business Administration degree from U.C.
 Berkeley.

-PRODIREKT will greatly benefit from Chris’ broad based advertising agency background embracing start-up, small, medium and large agencies and his extensive international experience at Senior Management level covering Europe, Emerging Markets, Middle East, Asia Pacific, and Sub Continent.
+PRODIREKT greatly benefits from Chris’ broad based advertising agency background embracing start-up, small, medium and large agencies and his extensive international experience at Senior Management level covering Europe, Emerging Markets, Middle East, Asia Pacific, and Sub Continent.

-At his present position as a Global Group Director for TBWA Worldwide, Chris is responsible for the management of local agency and network resources on key global clients including caliber, structure, best practice, profitability, business/brand development and provision of supplementary strategic support across a variety of international markets from Mexico to Russia, Spain to Japan, Peru to Malaysia.
+Before joining McCann Worldgroup in 2019, Chris was as a Global Group Director for TBWA Worldwide.
+From 2002 to 2018, he was responsible for the management of local agency and network resources on key global clients including caliber, structure, best practice, profitability, business/brand development and provision of supplementary strategic support across a variety of international markets from Mexico to Russia, Spain to Japan, Peru to Malaysia.

 Prior to TBWA, Chris was Regional Client Service Director for Grey Asia Pacific responsible for managing the Glaxo SmithKline business and Danone International brands in over 22 markets across the Asia region.